JakubRichardson/DSD2-Notes/Notes/Boolean.md

 ### Minterms

-If an AND term in a Boolean expression contains all the dirct or negated variables in the entire expression, it is called a fundamental product or minterm:
+If an AND term in a Boolean expression contains all the direct or negated variables in the entire expression, it is called a fundamental product or minterm:

 $$f(X_1,X_2,X_3) = X_1 \cdot X_2 \cdot \overline{X_3} \quad \textrm{is a minterm}$$